Which brand is better Yankee Candle or Colonial Candle?

 Image by Colonial Candle

-I’ve been burning Yankee Candles for more than a decade and I’ve been burning Colonial Candles for the last two years.
+I’ve been burning Yankee Candles for more than a decade and I’ve been burning Colonial Candles for the last four years.
 I had a co-worker who absolutely loved Colonial Candles.
 He had a huge collection and hauled them every couple of months.
 If he really enjoyed a scent, he’d get me a small jar candle in that scent and I got to try a lot of Colonial Candle fragrances that way.

 Image by Yankee Candle

 Yankee Candle does “wax tarts” that you can melt and Colonial Candle does “simmer snaps”.
 While simmer snaps are more expensive, you get a lot more product.
 I like simmer snaps, since I need to order Colonial Candle products internationally I tend to stick to them when trying out new scents.
-The throw on them is usually a solid 7 and up, I melt two cubes at a time.
+The throw on them is usually a solid 8and up, I melt two cubes at a time.
 With Yankee Candle, I burn a third of the votive at a time for a good scent throw since I find them very strong.
 They’re not meant to be cut apart so they do make a lot more mess in storage.

 The large 22 oz.
 Colonial Candle jar has 110 hours of burn time.
 The large Yankee Candle jar has 623 g and 110-150 hours of burn time.
 The Colonial Candle oval jars have two cotton wicks and Yankee Candle classic jars have one wick, hence longer burn time.